ncarmont/Senti-Stock/README.md

-# Lahax
+# SentiStock
-Web application that predicts stock prices using sentiment scores from News articles
+A Flask Web app that predicts stock prices according to Google Sentiment Analysis on up to 100 Google News articles per day